impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 done
 ```

-In other words, while the length of our `path` local variable is greater than zero, we do...something.

-That something is contained in the next block of code:
+In other words, while the length of our `path` local variable is greater than zero, we execute the code contained in the loop.
+That code is:

 ```
 cd "${path%/*}"